 With the need for more space, Advocate Good Shepherd Hospital offered land on their campus where Smart Farm began composting food scraps and expanded its farming area.
 In 2011, Smart Farm added a hoop house to extend its growing season and in 2015 bought a tractor to feed the soil in a still-expanding operation.

-Today Smart Farm grows and donates close to 8000lbs of produce each year, teaches workshops for kids and adults, and hosts a farm-to-table fundraising dinner with local chefs who spread the word about the importance of fresh, local food.
+Today Smart Farm grows and donates close to 8 tons or 16,000 lbs of produce each year, teaches workshops for kids and adults, and hosts a farm-to-table fundraising dinner with local chefs who spread the word about the importance of fresh, local food.
 Ours is a pride in making and sharing something that can bring joy and help people improve their lives.
 Although our work focuses on a small geographic area, its cause is universal and essential: bright food for a healthy, sharing community.

 The Smart Farm will cultivate a healthy, eco-friendly community by: